 This detail that the DeYoung article got right is a detail that journalists and other people writing for general audiences often get wrong, in all areas of science.
 You’ve seen the headlines:

 - “People who meditate are more aware of their unconscious brains.”
-Yes, but is it because meditation leads to the awareness or because people who have greater awareness of their unconscious minds are more likely to meditate?
+Yes, but is it because meditation leads to awareness or because people who have a greater awareness of their unconscious minds are more likely to meditate?

 - “Need a ‘sweeter’ way to lose weight?
 Eat chocolates!”
 If your headline offers people an easy and yummy way to lose weight, they’re going to click on it.
 This headline is a perfect example of “clickbait.”
-In this case, the study in question was bad itself, and was published in a less-than-thorough journal, so the journalists who wrote this kind of headline—and there were many, many terrible puns out there—clearly didn’t do their research.
+In this case, the study in question was bad and was published in a less-than-thorough journal, so the journalists who wrote this kind of headline—and there were many, many terrible puns out there—clearly didn’t do their research.
 But even when the studies themselves are sound, too often the media outlets twist or simplify them to make for more click-worthy headlines and sound-bites.